jolie/docs/basics/communication-ports/data_types.md

 ```

 You can access these nodes with special characters by using dynamic look-up, for example x.\("@node"\).
 This is explained more in detail in [data structures](https://jolielang.gitbook.io/docs/basic/data_structures).

+*Attention: This feature is available from Jolie 1.6.2.*

 ### Data types choice \(sum types\)